Local vertices, quadratic propagators and double-copy structure of one-loop integrands from forward limits: Localization and quadratic propagators of double YMS with

 \section{Localization and quadratic propagators of double YMS with $|\mathsf{W}|=0$}

 In this section, we localize the dYMS partial integrand (\ref{Eq:doubleYMS}) and then construct the quadratic propagator form of the full integrand (\ref{Eq:doubleYMSIntegrand}) in the case of $|\mathsf{W}|=0$.
 The starting point of our discussion is the expression (\ref{Eq:doubleYMS4}), which is already local for the {\it left coefficients}.
 To show the localization of the {\it right part}, we provide concrete calculations on cancellation of nonlocal terms in dYMS partial integrands with $\mathsf{X}=\{x_1\}$, $\mathsf{Y}=\{y_1,y_2\}$, $\mathsf{Z}=\{z_1,z_2\}$ and $\mathsf{X}=\{x_1\}$, $\mathsf{Y}=\{y_1,y_2\}$, $\mathsf{Z}=\{z_1,z_2,z_3\}$.
+The two localization strategies we use here were first presented in \cite{Xie:2024pro}, but the cancellation details are more complicated in the present case.
 After this localization, one can always find terms in partial integrands that are related by cyclic permutations of external particles.
 Thus, according to (\ref{Eq:partial}), the sum of all partial integrands gives the full integrand with quadratic propagators.
 It is straightforward to extend the examples to general dYMS partial and full integrands with $|\mathsf{W}|=0$.
 We finally present a general formula for this case.
+In the general formula, which has the same form as that in (\ref{Eq:GenResultNew}), the effective currents are generalized to incorporate both left and right coefficients and permutations generated by left and right graphs.
+Correspondingly, two new vertices as the right duals of the vertices in (\ref{Eq:reviewvertex}) arise to provide the right Lorentz index and contract with the effective currents.
+We show that the results given in this section reduce to those in \secref{sec:2.3YMSreview} when $\mathsf{Z}$ is empty.